tdhock/tdhock.github.io/_pages/publications.md

   have double-blind peer reviews, and only accept about 20% of submitted papers.
-- Reproducible Research notice: a "Reproducible" link for each paper below provides source code that I used to perform the analysis and make the figures/tables.
+- Reproducible Research notice: a "Reproducible" link for each paper below provides source code and data that I used to perform the analysis and make the figures/tables.
 - Software notice: a "Software" link for each paper below provides a software package with a reference implementation of the algorithms described